sathomas/sathomas.me/content/blog/statamodels/statamodels.md

     initial({alpha} `alpha' {beta} `beta' {lamda} `lamda' {var} `sigma'^2)
 ```

-For more complicated models, we can use a custom "program evaluator."
-We can use a log-likelihood evaluator instead of a log-posterior evaluator because we're okay using built-in distributions as priors for the parameters.
+For more complicated models, we can use a custom “program evaluator.”
+A log-likelihood evaluator is simpler than a log-posterior evaluator because we're okay using built-in distributions as priors for the parameters.

 Our model has no linear combinations for the independent variable $x$, so ideally we would just define a constraint that fixed the slope.
 Currently the `bayesmh` command doesn't allow constraints with program evaluators, though.
 To work around that and avoid any spurious warnings for variables that we don't use, we pass `x` as an extra variable instead.
 Here’s a program evaluator for our example.